 The purpose of the Employee Stock Purchase Plan (the "ESPP") is to provide eligible employees of the Company with the opportunity to acquire shares of common stock at periodic intervals by means of accumulated payroll deductions.
 The ESPP is a non-compensatory plan.
 Under the ESPP, a total of 3.0 million shares of common stock are reserved for issuance.
 These shares will be made available either from the Company's authorized but unissued shares of common stock or from shares of common stock reacquired by the Company as treasury stock.
-At December 31, 2021, 2.0 million shares remain available for purchase under the ESPP.
-During the years ended December 31, 2021, 2020 and 2019, the Company issued 16,948 shares, 18,284 shares and 12,531 shares under the ESPP for \$1.1 million, \$1.1 million and \$0.7 million, respectively.
+At December 31, 2022, 2.0 million shares remain available for purchase under the ESPP.
+During the years ended December 31, 2022, 2021 and 2020, the Company issued 20,780 shares, 16,948 shares and 18,284 shares under the ESPP for \$1.1 million, \$1.1 million and \$1.1 million, respectively.